How to Become a Technical Writer

 - Ask your current employer, open source software company or any local entrepreneurs about writing documentation for free or at a low price.
 It gives you an opportunity both to get real working experience and sharpen your skill.

 - Start collecting your portfolio.
-There is no need to include into portfolio all of your writing, 10-15 the best pieces are enough.
+There is no need to include into portfolio all of your writing, 10-15 pieces are enough.
 It’s a great advantage if you have examples of writing from the sphere you’re applying for.

 - sociability, teamwork,